rhymeswithzion/rwz-test/README.md

 ### Purpose

 Rhymes with zion provides a digital place for the curation of audio-visual works of art.
-It is a collaborative project which aims to post one work of art each day for 2017.
+It is a collaborative project which aims to share one work of art each day for 2017 and (potentially) beyond.

 ### Who is it for?